Common Misconceptions About Mitigation and Restoration Services

 Myth #1: It is less expensive to replace something than restore it.

 Oftentimes, restoration services like mitigation and cleaning contents are more cost-effective than replacing items.
 However, this varies depending on the situation.
 At times, replacement is the only option.
-For instance, if after a fire disaster, smoke and soot residues were not properly removed from surfaces, the affected contents must be abolished and replaced.
+For instance, if surfaces do not properly remove smoke and soot residues after a fire disaster, you must abolish and replace the affected contents.
 Restoration professionals can effectively remove smoke and soot residues, avoiding a huge amount of replacement on the part of the owner.
-Furthermore, a professional restoration company will and always prioritize mitigation.
+Furthermore, a professional restoration company will always prioritize mitigation.
 This process is greatly time-crucial because it prevents further damage and reduces more loss.
 This process must happen within 24 hours of a disaster.
 Delaying the process can complicate the situation and result in permanent damage.

 Myth #2: Cleaning your carpets will get them dirty faster.

 The techniques, products, and technology used in cleaning a carpet before were inferior and this was a real situation.
 Inefficient carpet shampooing in the past had left soap residue that could attract dirt faster than before it was cleaned.
 But, today, restoration professionals use advanced techniques that thoroughly clean and flush carpets, preventing that misconception from happening.

 Myth #3.
 Once the carpets are dry, the drying process is complete.

 This misconception is nowhere near the reality as carpets and pads dry faster than other structural materials of a home.
 The drying process can only be considered complete when other structures of your home such as cement floors, ceilings, and walls are fully dry.
 Professional restoration technicians determine the moisture level using advanced tools like meters and sensors.
 Ineffective drying can lead to a small loss from water damage to thousands of dollars of mold claims.
 Thus, it is extremely important to carry out the result, which is a completely dry structure.